gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2014-02-24-animation.md

 Phew!
 We got through a lot here.
 And, it’s only just getting started.
 But I’m pretty happy we have Link wandering round the screen looking like a proper game character.

-Check out the progress on version 0.5.5 [here](/experiments/super-js-adventure/0.5.5/)
+Check out the progress on [version 0.5.5](/experiments/super-js-adventure/0.5.5/)

 Or see all the [source code](//github.com/gablaxian/super-js-adventure) on Github.